Cooking in The Keys

 If you have extra breaded pieces of fish, wrap them in plastic wrap or freezer paper and freeze them for up to one month.
 Defrost before cooking.
 It works too!

-How to Reheat Fried Fish
+How to Reheat Crispy Breaded Fish

-The cooling rack will lift the fish off the pan so the heat circulates around it and will restore most of the crunch.
+The cooling rack will lift the fish off the pan so the heat circulates it and will restore most of the crunch.

-Place the fish on the pan or the rack, and place in the oven for 5 or 10 minutes until heated through.
+Place the fish on the pan or the rack, and place it in the oven for 5 or 10 minutes until heated through.

 You can also put the cooked fish in a preheated air fryer for 2 minutes.
 It will crisp it up nicely.